-Here are five main problems in measuring political inequality:
+In this post, I pose five main problems in measuring political inequality:

-2. The range of potential political resources is extremely diverse and heavily dependent on context.
-Political resources are anything one can use to influence a political decision: social or psychological factors – material, ideational, a personal attribute, a group level attribute, an authority position, a network connection – or an action, such as political participation.
+We discussed how political resources are anything one can use to influence a political decision: social or psychological factors – material, ideational, a personal attribute, a group level attribute, an authority position, a network connection – or an action, such as political participation.
 In international perspective, this is further complicated by seeking a measure that is functionally equivalent across nations.

 To answer the question, “does political inequality matter?”, we would have to empirically demonstrate that governmental decisions systematically favor some groups over others.
-Some recent work in the U.S. is exemplary (see the Gilens and Page argument below).
+Some recent work in the U.S. is exemplary.
 Similar work outside the American context is rare.

 Political inequality can be found anywhere within the political process.
 Let’s simplify the political process to two parts – voice and response.
 Voice refers to how constituencies express their interests to decision-makers directly or through representatives.
 Response refers to how decision-makers act and react to their constituencies and is expressed via policy and symbols.